Playpager Home

 Remember, you can’t castle if you’ve moved your king or the relevant rook, if there are pieces between your king and rook, or if your king is in check.

-Launching an early attack before developing your pieces can backfire.
-Ensure you have sufficient support before attacking.
+Launching an early attack before developing your pieces usualy backfires.

-Avoid creating pawn weaknesses like isolated, doubled, or backward pawns.
+Avoid creating pawn weaknesses such as isolated, doubled, or backward pawns.

 If you’re ahead in material (have more pieces or points than your opponent), simplifying the game (trading or sacrificing your pieces) can often put you in a winning position.